 As a part of our collaboration with the same group of bloggers the month before, we had used felt fabric to create and embellish nautical themed throw pillows.

-Expressions Vinyl sells craft vinyl for all your scrapbook vinyl and vinyl crafting needs.
-We would love to get our hands on a Cricut or Silhouette electronic cutter as it seems the possibilities with them are endless.
-But for now, we wanted to make a project that was fun and simple and without the need of a cutting machine.
+Expressions Vinyl sells craft vinyl for all your vinyl and heat transfer vinyl crafting needs.
+Now that we have a Cricut Maker machine, we’re excited to use the vinyl for additional projects.
+But we didn’t have one when we started out this craft, so we wanted to make a project that was fun and simple without using a cutting machine.
 And what could be simpler than cutting a bunch of triangles?

 - Wooden serving tray